pillforge/documentation/source/index.rst

 Welcome to Vanderbilt's MCR Developer's Guide!
 =============================================
-The goal of Vanderbilt's MCR project is to systematize the development of miniaturized wireless devices by creating a cyber-physical design environment that will eliminate
+The goal of Vanderbilt's Modular Capsule Robot (MCR) project is to systematize the development of miniaturized wireless devices by creating a cyber-physical design environment that will eliminate